vinayak-bharadwaj/ShopIT/readme.md

 ### Env Variables

-Add your config variables values in the config.env file in backend/config folder as shown in the course.
+- Add your config variables values in the config.env file in backend/config folder.
+- Use the credit card as 4000 0027 6000 3184

 ### Install Dependencies (Frontend)